 This product is sent with the condition that you are responsible for its safe storage, handling, use and disposal.
 ATCC® and the U.S. Government are not liable for any damages or injuries arising from receipt and/or use of this product.
-While reasonable effort is made to ensure authenticity and reliability of materials on deposit, the U.S.
+While reasonable effort is made to ensure authenticity and reliability of materials on deposit, the U.S. Government, ATCC®, their suppliers and contributors to BEI Resources are not liable for damages arising from the www.beiresources.org

-Biodefense and Emerging Infections Research Resources Repository www.beiresources.org
+Biodefense and Emerging Infections Research Resources Repository

-E-mail: contact@beiresources.org
+E-mail: contact@beiresources.org Tel: 800-359-7370

-Tel: 800-359-7370 Fax: 703-365-2898
+Fax: 703-365-2898

-Product Information Sheet for NR-9721
+Product Information Sheet for NR-9713